 - Roma tomatoes.
 I prefer roughly chopped fresh tomatoes, but canned tomatoes work great here, too.

 - Red Bell Peppers.
 You can use other colors (green, orange, yellow) or other milder peppers.

 - Scotch Bonnet Peppers or Habanero Peppers.
 Optional, for a spicy version.
 You can use other hot peppers, or omit for a milder version of the recipe.
 Use local peppers available to you.

 - Vegetable Oil.
 A neutral oil is best, though coconut oil is great here for extra flavor.

 - Chicken Stock.
 Bouillon cubes are commonly used as well.

 - Seasonings.
 I use curry powder, dried thyme, salt and black pepper and bay leaves.

 - Rice.
 I use white rice and prefer long grain rice, though you can use others to your preference.
+Basmati rice is great, but you may need to use less stock for medium grain rice.
 Parboiled rice can save a bit of cooking time.